peachch/rdme/ac.md

 2\. **Hasty judgment**.

  - "Validity concerns."
 It seems to rely on quick heuristics that serve as reasons to dismiss our paper.
-For comparison, to ensure fairness, we carefully follow the previous work https://arxiv.org/abs/2008.02275 and maintain the same template of prompt similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, as emphasized in our response to Reviewer dQ55.
+For comparison, to ensure fairness, we carefully follow the previous work https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain the same template of prompt similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, as emphasized in our response to Reviewer dQ55.

  - "Current clarity of writing," the comments should fall under suggestions rather than fundamental weakness.